How to Make Ginger Tea from Scratch

 - Peel and grate ginger.Peel one inch piece of fresh ginger root and grate into a teapot.

 - Add lemon slices and hot water into the teapot.
 Cover and steep for 5 minutes.Use filtered water for the best quality ginger tea.
-I like to set my electric kettle with a temperature setting to 208°F.
+Boiling hot water should be used.
+If using an electric kettle with a temperature setting, set it to 208°F.

 - Strain solids and pour hot tea into a teacup.
 Add honey to taste.

 - Add as much or little ginger as you like since it can get too spicy.
-For a serving of 1 cup of water, I’m using an half inch of ginger root.
+For a serving of 1 cup of water, a half inch of ginger root in this recipe.
 If you want a milder taste, use less ginger.

 - You can grate ginger ahead of time and freeze it.
 Store it in a resealable plastic bag, flattening it before freezing.
 When you need some grated ginger, snap off a piece.